KoBeWi/Godot-Tween-Suite/README.md

 ### Playback controls

 To the left are some controls for testing the animation.
 The root node is the base node for the animation, as already mentioned above.
 While it's a plain text box, it will display icon of the target node if it's valid and its name in the tooltip.
+You can also assign a Node from the scene using drag and drop.

 ![](Media/RootName.png)